crewAIInc/crewAI/README.md

 pip install crewai
 ```

-If you want to install the 'crewai' package along with its optional features that include additional tools for agents, you can do so by using the following command: pip install 'crewai[tools]'.
-This command installs the basic package and also adds extra components which require more dependencies to function."
+If you want to install the 'crewai' package along with its optional features that include additional tools for agents, you can do so by using the following command:

 ```shell
 pip install 'crewai[tools]'
 ```

+This command installs the basic package and also adds extra components which require more dependencies to function.

 ### 2. Setting Up Your Crew